pingcap/tidb-insight/README.md

 The tidb-insight project is designed to intergrate with [tidb-ansible](https://github.com/pingcap/tidb-ansible) playbooks.

+> All collecting features will be disabled by default after the development of intergration is finished, so it's highly recommended to specify all the args needed when using tidb-insight now, even if the feature is currently enabled by default.

 TO DO: Add documents / links to documents of using tidb-insight with tidb-ansible.

 ## Insight